Java-Workshops/JFrog-FreeTier-JVM-Vaadin/README.md

 npm install
 npm ls
 ```

+### Project Base for a Vaadin application
+This project can be used as a starting point to create your own Vaadin application.
+It has the necessary dependencies and files to help you get started.
+It requires Java 11 or newer and node.js 10.16 or newer.

+To run the project, run `mvn jetty:run` and open [http://localhost:8080](http://localhost:8080) in browser.

+To update to the latest available Vaadin release, issue
+`mvn versions:update-properties`

 ## FreeTier Maintenance
 To maintain your Platform instance it is good to know that you have the functionality